 A midwife is a woman who helps other women give birth to their babies.
 In ancient and medieval times, doctors didn’t usually have anything to do with women having babies – that was the job of midwives.
 Most midwives had a lot of experience and knew how to deliver babies as safely as possible.

 Midwifery as a business

 Midwives gave advice to women in labor, and helped the baby to be born.
 They also knew the right sacrifices to make and what prayers to say for a safe delivery.

 Families paid the midwife, first in food or cloth or beads, and later in money.
 Being a midwife was a good way for a woman to support herself.
 Midwives ran their own business, and it usually paid pretty well.
-On a larger farm, where there were many people working, the farm might own an enslaved midwife.
+On a larger farm, where there were many people working, the farm might hold an enslaved midwife.

 What did midwives know how to do?

 Midwives helped women get through their pregnancy safely.
 They could tell whether you were really pregnant, and they knew when the baby was about to be born.

 Some midwives used a special chair for the mother to sit in.
 Other women gave birth lying down on a bed or a couch.
-They knew how to deliver a baby as safely as possible.
+Midwives knew how to deliver a baby as safely as possible.